-Don’t be afraid.
-Help is available.
+Don’t worry.
+Help is always available.

 How do I start a class?